-- User.applyPermission() 20

-- ➤ User.removePermission() 21
+- ➤ User.applyPermission() 21

-- ➤ User.permit() 21
+- ➤ User.removePermission() 22

-- ➤ User.deny() 22
+- User.permit() 22

 User.applyPermission()

 This method sets a user permission that either allows or denies a single action on a product set and namespace.

 In the following example, the user permission to "OneClick" trade the "FX/GBPUSD" product in the "TradeType" namespace is allowed.